Crystalline representations and Wach modules in the imperfect residue field case: Crystalline implies finite height

-In the diagram, all vertical arrows are natural inclusions.
-In the bottom row, the left to right horizontal arrow is the inverse of the composition of lower horizontal and left vertical arrow of diagram \eqref{eq:alpha_beta_commute}, the right to left horizontal arrow is inverse of \eqref{eq:wach_crys_rigcomp}, the curved arrow is the map $\beta$ in Lemma \ref{lem:nlbreve_wach} and the resulting triangle commutes by diagram \eqref{eq:alpha_beta_commute}.
-In the top row, the left to right horizontal arrow is the isomorphism in \eqref{eq:mldl_dcrys_comp}, the curved arrow is from \eqref{eq:nriglv}, the right to left horizontal arrow is the inverse of $\beta$ composed with natural inclusion and the resulting triangle commutes by definition.
-Therefore, two inner squares commute by definition and all maps are $(\varphi, \GammaLbreve)\equivariant$.
+In the diagram \eqref{eq:nrigl_dcrys_comp}, all vertical arrows are natural inclusions.
+In the bottom row, the left to the right horizontal arrow is the inverse of the composition of the lower horizontal and the left vertical arrow of diagram \eqref{eq:alpha_beta_commute}, the right to the left horizontal arrow is the inverse of \eqref{eq:wach_crys_rigcomp}, the curved arrow is the map $\beta$ in Lemma \ref{lem:nlbreve_wach} and the resulting triangle commutes by diagram \eqref{eq:alpha_beta_commute}.
+In the top row, the left to the right horizontal arrow is the isomorphism in \eqref{eq:mldl_dcrys_comp}, the curved arrow is from \eqref{eq:nriglv}, the right to the left horizontal arrow is the composition of the inverse of $\beta$ with the inverse of \eqref{eq:mldl_dcrys_comp} and the resulting triangle commutes by definition.
+Moreover, the two inner squares commute by definition and all maps are $(\varphi, \GammaLbreve)\equivariant$.